 Uses software RAID devices to improve performance and availability.
 For information, see Section 13.0, Managing NSS Software RAID Devices.

 Makes devices shareable for use in a cluster.
-For information, see Section 10.7, Sharing Devices.
+For information, see Section 10.8, Sharing Devices for NSS Pools.

 Multiple name space support

 NSS provides full support for filenames in the Long, UNIX, DOS, and Macintosh* name spaces.
 Long name space is the default.
 For information, see Lookup Namespace.

 Rich file metadata support

 NSS provides full support for all file attributes and multiple simultaneous data streams for DOS, Windows*, UNIX, and Macintosh.
 For information, see Section 22.1, Configuring File System Trustees, Trustee Rights, Inherited Rights Filters, and Attributes.